sonic-pi-net/sonic-pi/README.md

 Sonic Pi is an open source environment designed to *teach programming concepts* in schools allowing to *compose electronic music*.

-In addition to be an education resource it has evolved into a *live coding instrument* suitable for Algoravers (https://en.wikipedia.org/wiki/Algorave).
+It is suitable as an education resource and a *live coding instrument* for Algoravers (https://en.wikipedia.org/wiki/Algorave).

 Sonic Pi sits at the intersection